GuilhermexCoD/com.in-house-games.script-templates/README.md

-# com.in-house-games.script-templates
+# In House Games
+## Script Templates

-This package brings a sweet startup with script templates and utilities
+This package brings some script templates to help with the most communs scripts you could use.